anlawyer/FastCo-Scraper/README.md

-# mongo-scraper
+# FastCo Article Scraper

-A web app that scrapes news from other web sources and lets users leave comments on articles.
+A web app that scrapes news from fastcompany.com and lets users save and leave comments on articles.
+Stores articles using MongoDB.